clarissa-dev-codes/clarissa-dev-codes/README.md

 - 😄 Pronouns: She/Her
 - ⚡ Fun fact:
       - I ride and compete in Equestrian Western Cutting
       - I have a small obsession with my goats and growing my herd
-      - I would rather code in Python than C++

 Badges and Stickers earned: